Chevrolet Caprice: Middle East

+In 2006, a Holden WM Caprice-based Chevrolet Caprice was launched, the Caprice was offered in four different trims: the LS, LTZ (Statesman), SS and Royale (Caprice), the LS and SS trims have no Australian equivalent.

+The 3.6 L LY7 V6 was optional for the LS and LTZ trims.
+With the 6.0 L L98 V8 was available for the whole range.
+In 2011 the V6 engine was dropped.

-The LS, LTZ, and Royale all share the front bumper as the Holden WM Statesman while the LS lacks the Statesman's trademark foglights which are seen on the LTZ and Royale; the SS gains the Caprice's front bumper and foglamps minus the parking sensors.
-The LS also gains the VE Commodore Omega's interior and trims, while the LTZ gains the trims from the VE Commodore V based on the Commodore Omega, and the Statesman's interior minus the headrests with the LCD screens and DVD player, while the Royale gains the Statesman's trims, and the Statesman's interior with the LCD screens in the headrests and DVD player from the Holden versions, the grille from the Daewoo Veritas, hood ornament similar to the one that the appears on the 4th and 5th generation models, and the SS gains the same trims as the WM Caprice, interior from the Caprice minus the headrests with the LCD screens and DVD player, color-coded version of the grille's trim, and the optional lip spoiler from the WM Caprice.
+The LS, LTZ, and Royale all share the front bumper as the Statesman while the LS lacks the Statesman foglights which are seen on the LTZ and Royale; the SS gains the WM Caprice's front bumper and foglamps minus the parking sensors.
+The LS also gains the VE Commodore Omega's interior and trims, while the LTZ gains the trims from the VE Commodore V based on the Commodore Omega, and the Statesman's interior minus the headrests with the LCD screens and DVD player, while the Royale gains the Statesman's trims, and the Statesman's interior with the LCD screens in the headrests and DVD player from the Holden versions, the grille from the Daewoo Veritas, hood ornament similar to the one that the appears on the 4th and 5th generation models, and the SS gains the same trims as the WM Caprice, interior from the WM Caprice minus the headrests with the LCD screens and DVD player, color-coded version of the grille's trim, and the optional lip spoiler from the WM Caprice.

-The Caprice was updated for 2011 to include the features that Holden included the Holden Caprice.
-The Caprice lettering engraved on the chrome trim which was on the car from 2000 until 2010 on the trim was dropped & replaced by a Caprice nameplate badge which is below the chrome trim on the left end of the rear fascia on the trunk.
-The V6 engines were dropped in the LS & LTZ leaving the V8 as the standard engine while the LS got the trims that were previously on the LTZ from 2007-2010 as well as previously seen on the VE Commodore V based on the Omega Series I model, while the LTZ & Royale get the trims seen on the VE Commodore Calais V Series II and the 2010 and 2011 Chevrolet Omega Fittipaldi Edition and the SS now gains the trims that the WM Caprice V Series II has.
+The Chevrolet Caprice was updated for 2011 to include the features from the Holden WM II Caprice.
+The Caprice lettering engraved on the chrome trim was dropped and replaced by a Caprice nameplate badge which is below the chrome trim on the left end of the rear fascia on the trunk.
+The V6 engines were dropped in the LS & LTZ leaving the V8 as the standard engine while the LS got the trims that were previously on the LTZ, while the LTZ & Royale get the trims seen on the VE Commodore Calais V Series II, the SS now gains the trims that the WM Caprice V Series II has.
 The LS, LTZ, & Royale still retain the Statesman front bumper, while the SS still retains the Caprice/Caprice V front bumper.
-The Royale also gains a rear vision camera in the chrome trim on the trunk which is absent on the LS, LTZ, & SS like the Holden Caprice & Caprice V. For the 2013 model year for the Caprice SS the Impala badge on the trunk was dropped in favor of the traditional Chevrolet bowtie.
+The Royale also gains a rear vision camera in the chrome trim on the trunk which is absent on the LS, LTZ, & SS like the Holden Caprice & Caprice V. For the 2013 model year for the SS the Impala badge on the trunk was dropped in favor of the traditional Chevrolet bowtie.